iesy-gmbh/meta-iesy-osm/README.md

 #### Start Building

-Setup your Build Environment running setup-environment script provided via FSL Community BSP:
+Setup your Build Environment running *setup-environment* script provided via FSL Community BSP:
 ```
-$ MACHINE=iesy-imx8m-eva-mi DISTRO=iesy-base source setup-environment build_iesy-base
+$ MACHINE=iesy-imx8m-eva-mi DISTRO=iesy-wayland source setup-environment build_iesy-wayland
 ```

 When running for the first time, you will be notified about the NXP EULA.
 To use i.MX Proprietary software it is necessary to agree to these conditions.
 For more information about this, please read [here](http://freescale.github.io/doc/release-notes/current/#license).

-Running setup-environment for the first time will create a new build directory.
+Running *setup-environment* for the first time will create a new build directory.
-If setup-environment has already been run previously for that particular build directory, it only prepares the environment, but leaves configuration untouched.
+If *setup-environment* has already been run previously for that particular build directory, it only prepares the environment, but leaves configuration untouched.
 For more details on this see [here](https://github.com/Freescale/fsl-community-bsp-base/blob/5a551f453260bd19895e4d847877874eaa51fde3/setup-environment#L36).
 **You can manually change that build configuration later by editing local.conf in your build directory.**

 Also make sure to add meta-iesy-osm to your bblayers.conf.